jiahui747/dev-test-2025/INSTRUCTIONS.md

 ### Getting started

 To get started, fork this repository and clone it to your local environment.
-Make sure you have **Node.js** installed
+Make sure you have **Node.js** installed.

 **Initialize the application using `create-next-app`**